-Born near the Gaspe Peninsula, Quebec, Suzanne Bergeron studied four years at the Ecole des Beaux-Arts, Quebec City, under Jean-Paul Lemieux and others, and graduated with honours in 1953.
+Born near the Gaspe Peninsula, Quebec, Suzanne Bergeron studied four years at the Ecole des Beaux-Arts, Quebec City, under Jean-Paul Lemieux and others, and graduated with honors in 1953.
 In 1955 she held her first solo show at Galerie Agnes Lefort, reviewed by C.G.
-MacDonald who wrote, "In two landscapes which dominate her first one-man exhibition. . .
-Suzanne Bergeron has achieved fine balance between composition and color, Paysage d'Automne and Brule, are finished works in which the young artist's vigorous expressionism seems controlled by mature vision.
-Many others of the drawings, paintings and sketches shown are interesting for their vigor and freedom of expression and color where color is used.
+MacDonald who wrote, "In two landscapes which dominate her first one-man exhibition.
+Suzanne Bergeron has achieved a fine balance between composition and color, Paysage d'Automne and Brule, are finished works in which the young artist's vigorous expressionism seems controlled by mature vision.
+Many others of the drawings, paintings, and sketches shown are interesting for their vigor and freedom of expression and color where color is used.
 The painter applies her oils heavily and keeps her colors subdued.
-A single splash of strong color lights a scene or arrangement that is otherwise sombre.
+A single splash of strong color lights a scene or arrangement that is otherwise dark.
 Several interior arrangements, a view from a window, and a number of nude figure studies exemplify her potentialities as a colorist."